 While slip and fall accidents are the most common types of premises liability cases, there are many others that fall under this category.
 Pedestrian accidents, wrongful death and toxic exposure cases can all involve allegations of premises liability.
 Specific issues may involve failure to maintain the premises, defective design and actual knowledge of danger.
 Similarly, poor lighting in parking lots and inadequate security that permits injury or attack to occur could be related to the premises owner’s negligence.

 Swimming pool accidents also fall into the category of premises liability.
 Often, these cases involve children and the laws requiring lockable gates on pools can be stringent.
 If a swimming pool owner either does not fence in their pool property, or fails to lock the gate on their fence, they could be held liable for a resulting accident, even if the injured child was a trespasser.

 While there are many types of Premises Liability cases, there are four defining factors which must be proven in all premises liability matters in order to hold the property owner liable.
 These four factors are the Duty of Care, Breach of that Duty, Causation, and Damages.

 Duty of Care describes the responsibility of the property owner to maintain his or her property to a common standard of care.
 This means that property owners are required to fix broken steps, clear public walkways, and keep up with regular maintenance and repairs so that their property is not dangerous to visitors.

 The level of the duty of care changes based on the nature of the relationship with the visitor.
 The highest duty of care is owed to invitees, or individuals who the property owner has specifically invited to enter their property.
-For private residents, this status is for individuals with an explicit invitation to enter.
-For commercial property owners, however, all potential customers are considered invitees.
-Therefore, no explicit invitation is necessary as it is assumed that all potential customers are welcome on the property.
+For commercial property owners, all potential customers are considered invitees.
+Thus, no explicit invitation is necessary as it is assumed that all potential customers are welcome on the property.